Ajay-Composable/Composable-Labs-Resources/README.md

 ## Support

-For support, email ajay@composable.finace or you can join our Discord Channel.
+For support, email ajay@composable.finance or you can join our Discord Channel.

 [Discord Invite](https://discord.gg/NdqTdGES87)